UBC-InfoVis/2021-436V-tutorials/1_D3_Tutorial/1_D3_Tutorial.md

 >
 > In a nutshell: The use of the right file format depends on the data - JSON should be used for hierarchical data and CSV is usually a proper way to store tabular data.

 We'll store the same sandwich price information in a CSV file.
-Most of the time, CSV files are generated by exporting data from other applications, but for this example you should manually copy the data shown below into a blank file and save it as .CSV:
+Very often, CSV files are generated by exporting data from other applications, but for this and many other examples in this course, our data is stored in a static CSV file.

-*sandwiches.csv (create this file in a subfolder of your project named "data")*
+*sandwiches.csv (stored within a subfolder of our project named "data")*

 ```javascript
 name,price,size